 Senior/veteran (adopter) discount: 10% discount on adoption prices

 MVAS requires an adoption application to be completed and approved prior to adoption.
 As part of this application, we ask for contact information for at least two good personal references (eg., not your boyfriend or sister or parent), your landlord and your veterinarian.

-Applications can be filled out at the shelter, submitted electronically through our website or faxed to (406) 883-5497.
+Applications can be filled out at the shelter, or submitted electronically through our website.
 Only complete applications will be considered.